Accrued Interest Definition

 Impact on Financial Statements

-The accrual of interest affects both the income statement and balance sheet.
+The accrual of interest affects both the income statement and the balance sheet.
 It increases interest expense on the income statement and creates a liability on the balance sheet.

 Accrual Basis Accounting